 Shinhan Professional Watercolor Review + Lightfast Test PWC SWC PASS Hybrid Gouache and KOREAN COLOR paint types

 ShinHan Art is a Korean paint company that manufactures many types of watercolor, gouache, poster paints and acrylics in tubes.
-This page covers their standard gum arabic based watercolor (PWC AND SWC are the same product labeled for distribution in different countries), PASS hybrid-gouache paint, and the KOREAN COLOR which is a traditional paint made for rice and mulberry paper that uses gelatin and glue for the binder instead of gum arabic.
+I will be reviewing their gum arabic based watercolor (PWC AND SWC are the same product labeled for distribution in different countries), PASS hybrid-gouache paint, and the KOREAN COLOR which is a traditional paint made for rice and mulberry paper that uses gelatin and glue for the binder instead of gum arabic.

 Shinhan watercolors "SWC" version review and lightfast test.
 Please note that they do have other qualities of paint, this one is the artist grade professional quality type.
 It's easy to get confused with their "Shinhan Professional logo labeled" blue box watercolors of a lesser quality.
 Each tube is 15ml, the standard large size for watercolors.
 They are made in South Korea and are the main competitor of Mission Gold brand.